cscully-allison/data-ensemble-interview-artifacts/Codes.md

 - P6: "basically, the study of performance on different machines"
 - P6: "Essentially, some of the questions were, how much noise do we see in those different runs?
 Is there are the runs on AWS more noisy?
 And then also comparing the performance?
 So if you have essentially comparable hardware, you know, on pram, and then in the clouds, do you get the same performance?"

+#### Goal Oriented Data Descriptions

+- P9: "One is aggregation, which would basically give you a, well, a profile that you normally get out of applications that we look at where we aggregating things . . .
+And then we're testing that run across a bunch of numbers of threads actually, sort of get only like single process runs, because we're looking only at the local [MeasurementAPI] instrumentation time, but over different numbers of threads."
+- P10: "We might be running it with different versions of [BenchmarkSuite], and understanding the performance of [BenchmarkSuite].
+You could be using different compilers in the [BenchmarkSuite] and understanding compiler benefits or performance benefits"

+#### Data is described based on analysis workflow

+ - P6: "So the error bars were very similar on on machine one and machine two, were once on prem and ones in the cloud.
+And then I did the exact same thing for communication.
+And I saw a very different very different picture. . ."

   #### Exact data is not important

     - P1: "so the data I work with, it's sort of arbitrary as a developer"
     - P1: "the columns themselves are kind of arbitrary"
     - P1: "And then third, probably the profiles.
 That's the data itself, but it's kind of less important because we have that represented as like an inner index.
 So it's kind of like, subsequent to the nodes, I guess, in the visualization in my head.
 So that's where I kind of like, put things even though thinking about is kind of counterintuitive, because without the profiles, you wouldn't have any data."

+#### Exact Data Values are Important
+  - P7: "And it could be 1200, 1200 and clang, gcc.
+And that's the last part of this, is the general, all of this, is the [EnsembleAPI Object]"
+  - P7: " . . . we have a single profile to get rid of the profile ID to main, and it would have say, time 50, cache misses, 3, that's one node."
+  - P9: "And you want to know what's going on there, essentially.
+Right.
+So let's make it five and 20.
+It's not the numbers, obviously."

 #### Analysis Task Influences Mental Model or Awareness of Parts
 - P1: (In reference to architecture comparison task): "So that's, that's not in this table"
 - P2: (In reference to architecture comparison task) "Can I ammend my picture real quick?
 Sorry, I just realized something."

 ### What factors lead to remembering dimensions/aspects of the data?